Streamline-Essentials/NewWiki/PlasHost/topics/modpacks/shadow-den.md

-# Shadow Den Modpack
+# Origins on Steroids Modpack
 ## Description
-Shadow Den is a Modpack originally made for the Shadow Den SMP.
+Origins on Steroids is a Modpack originally made for the Shadow Den SMP.
 It is a modpack for all types of players to enjoy.
 It has a variety of mods to keep you entertained for hours on end.
 It is also built for performance and stability with many performant mods.

 ## Installation
 > 1. Download CurseForge and install.